wnagchenghku/nettyTest/ramcloud.md

 Try the latest RAMCloud to run DPDK.

-When you run sudo in the u1 container, avoid asking sudo password, append this line to /etc/sudoers
+When you run sudo in the u1 container, avoid asking sudo password, append this line to /etc/sudoers ($ sudo visudo)

 # Allow members of group sudo to execute any command
 %sudo	ALL=(ALL:ALL) ALL